sebastiansauer/hpstr-jekyll-theme/_posts/2017-07-04-effsize_utest.md

 $$U1 =\sum{g1} - \sum{min1}$$

-where $U1$ means the U stastitic for g1, and $min1$ the *minimal possible* rank sum in g1.
+where $$U1$$ means the U statistic for g1, and $$min1$$ is the *minimal possible* rank sum in g1.
 What's the smallest possible rank sum if there are 2 observations in a group?
 3. Because 1+2=3.
 If there are 5 runners in a group?
 15. Because 1+2+3+4+5=15.
 So, in our case for g1, 15 is the minimal possible rank sum in g1.
 Now we now that if we get a rank sum of 15 that's as possible as it can be.

 Let's compute the rank sums for each group.